-And it shows the hidden footprints of traders loading into stocks BEFORE 2X, 5X and even 11X moves.
+And it shows the hidden footprints of traders loading into stocks BEFORE 2X, 5X, and even 11X moves.

 And listen… now that people like me have made fortunes thanks to this special strategy…

 The mainstream Wall Street crowd is finally opening their eyes.